NikkelM/Notion-Steam-API-Integration/README.md

 <details>
 <summary><code>storePage</code></summary>

 The URL to the store page of the game.
+The database field in Notion must be of type "URL".

 | Type | Default value | Possible values | Required |
 |---|---|---|---|